 Chef Jennifer Brulé, mastermind behind the Davidson Icehouse and author of Learn to Cook 25 Southern Classics, is releasing a new cookbook this fall called The New Vegetarian South.
 To celebrate the release of this book featuring many of the recipes that have hooked hungry diners at the Davidson Icehouse, Main Street Books is teaming up with our neighbor for a ticketed event held at the Icehouse on September 23rd.
-Tickets include a copy of Brulé's new book, admission for two, and light Icehouse fare.
+Tickets, which include a copy of Brulé's new book, admission for two, and light Icehouse fare, will be available at the door.

 In her new cookbook, Brulé brings southern-style food together with plant-based approaches to eating.
 Her down-to-earth style and 105 recipes will immediately appeal to vegetarians, vegans, and meat-eaters alike.
 These dishes are also a boon for those who simply love southern food and want to learn more about options for flexitarian eating, akin to what you find at the Davidson Icehouse.